This story was originally published and last updated .

 Smartphones are boring these days.
 Many are just the same variation of a glass sandwich with a front completely filled by a touchscreen and a back full of cameras.
 But in the past, phones came in many different shapes and sizes, and brand-new form factors used to be the norm.
 Specialty phone manufacturer Unihertz taps into this nostalgia to bring back something that we thought was dead: a Blackberry-like slab equipped with a physical keyboard.

 The Titan Pocket is just another phone in a long line of niche creations launched by Unihertz, including the larger, non-Pocket version of Titan.
-Like its predecessors, Unihertz relies on a Kickstarter campaign to make sure there's enough interest in the phone before it starts mass production, and as of now, the phone has already more than surpassed its funding goal.
+Like its predecessors, the Pocket relied on a Kickstarter campaign to make sure there's enough interest in the phone before it starts mass production, and it more than surpassed its funding goal.